Wesleyan Assurance Society: The Wesleyan Building

 The Wesleyan Head Office building is one of the most well-known buildings in Birmingham thanks to its unusual cruciform shape and its large double pyramid shaped roof.
-The building was constructed by Peter Hing & Jones between 1988 and 1991.
+The building was designed by Peter Hing & Jones and constructed between 1988 and 1991.

-The building itself is clad in artificial pink granite which the Pevsner Guide for Birmingham says is, "angled between floors, like the legs of a huge insect."
+The building is clad in artificial pink granite which the Pevsner Guide for Birmingham says is, "angled between floors, like the legs of a huge insect."
 The name "Wesleyan" is displayed across the pyramid-shaped upper region.

 According to an article in the Midlands Business News, "Intelligent lift technology has trebled the energy efficiency of Birmingham's iconic Wesleyan Assurance Society Building and reduced its annual carbon emissions".

-The building itself houses more than 800 Wesleyan employees, and as of late 2018 also houses a number of Fintech investment management firms (in Partnership with the Investment Association) in a bespoke 5000sqft coworking] space on its 2nd Floor.
-The building also houses a private GP Surgery in partnership with London Doctors Clinic.
+The building houses more than 800 Wesleyan employees, and as of late 2018 also houses a number of Fintech investment management firms (in Partnership with the Investment Association) in a bespoke 5000sqft coworking space on its second floor.
+The building also houses a private GP surgery in partnership with London Doctors Clinic.